Newcastle International Sports Centre

-Newcastle International Sports Centre, known as McDonald Jones Stadium for sponsorship reasons, is a multi-purpose sports stadium located in Newcastle, Australia.
+Newcastle International Sports Centre, currently known as McDonald Jones Stadium for sponsorship reasons, is a multi-purpose sports stadium located in Newcastle, Australia.
 The ground is home to the Newcastle Knights (National Rugby League) and Newcastle Jets FC (A-League).
-It is owned by the New South Wales Government and is administered by Venues NSW (which consolidates the operations and responsibilities of the former Hunter Region Sporting Venues Authority and other regional sporting venues authorities into one authority managed by one governing board).
+It is owned by the Government of New South Wales and is administered by Venues NSW.
 Due to past sponsorship deals, the ground has been previously known as Marathon Stadium, EnergyAustralia Stadium, Ausgrid Stadium and Hunter Stadium.
 Newcastle International Sports Centre is also known as Newcastle Stadium when in use during AFC competitions due to conflicting sponsorship reasons.

 History

 Work began on the stadium on 1 December 1967, and was officially opened by Queen Elizabeth II on 10 April 1970.
 It was originally known as the International Sports Centre, and is still part of the ISC complex to this day.
 The playing surface back then was originally oval shaped to allow both codes of rugby, soccer and cricket to be able to make use of it.

-The Knights secured a lease on the stadium in 1986, and converted it from an oval to a rectangle layout.
+The Newcastle Knights secured a lease on the stadium in 1986, and converted it from an oval to a rectangle layout.
 During the 1988 Great Britain Lions tour, the Newcastle Knights, in their first season, hosted a match at the ground.
 On that occasion the Lions, captained by Ellery Hanley, defeated the Knights 28–12.